proxystore/proxystore/docs/guides/streaming.md

     [Concepts](../concepts/index.md){target=_blank} page to learn more about
     ProxyStore's core concepts.

-The [`StreamProducer`][proxystore.stream.StreamProducer]
+The [`StreamProducer`][proxystore.stream.interface.StreamProducer]
+and [`StreamConsumer`][proxystore.stream.interface.StreamConsumer] interfaces
-and [`StreamConsumer`][proxystore.stream.StreamConsumer] interfaces decouple bulk object communication from event notifications through the use of object proxies.
+decouple bulk object communication from event notifications through the use of object proxies.
 This enables users to mix and match bulk object communication methods (via the [`Connector`][proxystore.connectors.protocols.Connector] interface) and message stream brokers (via the